OBOFoundry/OBOFoundry.github.io/.github/ISSUE_TEMPLATE/pre-submission.md

     id: idspace
     attributes:
       label: Identifier Space
       description: What is the prefix for the identifier space associated with your ontology?
 This is typically all capital letters with at least 3, ideally 4 or more, characters.
-This *must* not conflict with any entries in the [Bioregistry](https://bioregistry.io/registry) nor [BioPortal](https://bioportal.bioontology.org).
+This MUST NOT conflict with any entries in the [Bioregistry](https://bioregistry.io/registry) nor [BioPortal](https://bioportal.bioontology.org).
 See OBO Principle [FP-003 "URI/Identifier Space"](https://obofoundry.org/principles/fp-003-uris.html).
       placeholder: ex.
 UBERON
     validations:
       required: true